hermixy/QtMvvm/README.md

 import com.example.mvvmexample 1.0 //adjust to the module defined in your main.cpp
 ```
 - Add a property named control to the root element: `property MyCustomControl control: null` (If you did not register the control, use `var` instead of `MyCustomControl` as property type)
 - Add a presenter progress element to the root element.
-This way lazy loading view will show a progress: `PresenterProgress {}`
+This way lazy loading views will show a progress: `PresenterProgress {}`
 - See [`MvvmExample/MvvmExampleQuick/MainView.qml`](MvvmExample/MvvmExampleQuick/MainView.qml) for an example widget

 ## Understanding how QtMvvm works
-The next step, of course, is to understand how it works.
-You can use your created project as reference, but this section will explain it based on the `MvvmExample` project.

 The general idea is the following: You create controls in your core project, which represent uis.
 They typically contain all the properties relevant for the ui, methods (slots) that can be called (e.g. on a button click) and signals to inform the ui about changes and other events.
 The controls have show and close methods, just like widgets.
 Thus, you can use the as ui "placeholders".
 Of course, They only contain the ui logic, not the actual uis.

 The CoreApp is what's reponsible for managing those controls. showing or closing a control, as well as messages (alert dialogs) are all controlled by the coreapp.
 The coreapp uses a so called presenter to create the actual uis.
 The presenters are located in the ui projects and they are the most complicated part.
 Their main task is to find ui implementations for controls, and manage the life cycle as well as the presentation of those real uis.
 The presenters are where the decision is made, how a specific ui should be shown.